ab-morphious/seat_geek/README.md

 [INSERT SCREEN RECORDS HERE]

-This is a Flutter project based on SeatGeek API which is publicly available.
-Details can be found at http://platform.seatgeek.com/
+This is a Flutter project based on SeatGeek API which is publicly available at http://platform.seatgeek.com/